Highlights of the Program

 Prysmian

-- Explaining the behavior of CO₂ leaks and highlighting the unique challenges they present for detection
+- Assessing the behavior of CO₂ leaks and highlighting the unique challenges they present for detection

 - Describing the immediate and long-term consequences of leaks to emphasize the need for robust safety systems